 Additional Paid-in Capital-For our internal recordkeeping, we categorize our additional paid-in capital account into two categories: additional paid-in capital related to equity share issuances and additional paid-in capital related to share-based compensation.
 Preferred stock return and accretion of preferred stock have historically been recorded as reductions to additional paid-in capital related to equity share issuances.
-In 2012, due to the level of preferred stock return and accretion of preferred stock as increases to our accumulated deficit.
-The balance of additional paid-in capital related to share-based compensation and reflects the cumulative to date balance of our share-based compensation expense.
+In 2012, due to the level of preferred stock return and accretion of preferred stock recognized, the balance of our additional paid-in capital related to equity share issuances was reduced to zero.
+As such, during 2012 we began recording preferred stock return and accretion of preferred stock as increases to our accumulated deficit.
+The balance of additional paid-in capital as of December 31, 2012 relates solely to additional paid-in capital related to share-based compensation and reflects the cumulative to date balance of our share-based compensation expense.